Solicitor General of Hong Kong: Current holder

-Remuneration for the post, as advertised in 2015, is HK$201,950 (up from HK$162,650 in 2000) per month, together with housing allowance, 'leave passage allowance', and other benefits.
+Remuneration for the post is as a Law Officer which is Point 6 on the Directorate (Legal) Pay Scale.
+With effect from 1 April 2024, the pay was HK$287,990 (up from HK$201,950 in 2015) per month, together with housing allowance, 'leave passage allowance', and other benefits.

 List of Solicitors General before 1997

 List of Solicitors General After 1997

 The incumbent Solicitor General is an unofficial Justice of the Peace, and is given the "JP" designation while in office; this designation is removed upon leaving office, unless officially appointed separately.